 Cutting Mental Health Services - Mental health clinics are often extremely expensive costing $2,000 per day per resident on average, and also force people on drugs.1 Currently, around $330 million is being spent on various mental health services, most of which are scams and ineffective.2

-Regulating Health Care Employees' Pay - Currently, the Oregon government spends around $40 billion3 on health care for the years 2025-2027, if salaries and drug prices were decreased by 5% for example, this could lead to 1 billion dollars of savings.
+Regulating Health Care Employees' Pay - Currently, the Oregon government plans on spending around $40 billion3 on health care for the years 2025-2027, if salaries and drug prices were decreased by 5% for example, this could lead to 1 billion dollars of savings per year for the government, as well as 1 billion in the private.
+Healthcare costs in the U.S. are around twice as high in other countries with salaries and drug prices being the primary reason.4 Cuts can be focused on non-surgical staff, and non-emergency medical staff.

 Budget Oversight - Each state agency will have two senators/representatives that directly oversee the budget.
 Their duties will be mainly to look for budget cuts.
 They will interview employees at the agencies, as well as people in the private who deal with the agencies, in order to find improvements.
 If other states have similar agencies and are being run more efficiently, their budgets can be analyzed to find improvements.